eoinlarkin/trax/README.md

 The final design is consistent with the proposed wireframes.
 The only significant change was to the **Home** page.
 Initially the plan was to have the activity thumbnails display on the left side of the individual activity cards.

-However, for smaller screen sizes, when this collapsed it felt more logical to have the activity description render first followed by the activity thumbnail.
+However, on smaller screen sizes, when this card collapsed it felt more logical to have the activity description render first followed by the activity thumbnail.
 As a result, in the final design the thumbnails appear on the right side.

 ### Color Palette